grafana/mimir/tutorials/play-with-grafana-mimir/README.md

    1. Type `up == 0` in the "Create a query to be alerted on" field.
    1. Click "Save and Exit" button.

-Your `MimirNotRunning` alert rule is now creating in Grafana Mimir ruler and it expected to fire when the number of Grafana Mimir replicas is less than three.
-You can check its status opening the [Grafana Alerting](http://localhost:9000/alerting/list) page and expanding the "example-namespace > example-group" row.
+Your `MimirNotRunning` alert rule is now creating in Grafana Mimir ruler and is expected to fire when the number of Grafana Mimir replicas is less than three.
+You can check its status by opening the [Grafana Alerting](http://localhost:9000/alerting/list) page and expanding the "example-namespace > example-group" row.

 To see the alert firing we can introduce an outage in the Grafana Mimir cluster: